Skip to Main Content

 Severn M, Mierzwinski-Urban M, Farrah K, Walter M, Spry C, Argáez C. Grey literature.
 Last updated 15 March 2023.
 In: SuRe Info: Summarized Research in Information Retrieval for HTA.
 Available from: https://www.sure-info.org//grey-literature

-Resources to help you identify grey literature:
+Resources to help you identify grey literature in public health and health technology assessment:

 • Grey Matters, produced by the Canadian Agency for Drugs and Technologies in Health (CADTH)